B-CR11/SSH-Control-Centre/README.md

 All information is saved between refreshes to .json files, so you don't need to keep reinputting the same data.

+### USAGE INSTRUCTIONS ###

+# Copy all files to your local machine
+# Run "pip install -r requirements.txt
+# Navigate to config.py and set your Username and Password
+# Run the application using python3: python3 run.py

+## NOTE ##

+# You may rename all of the files, but make sure you update the dependencies to reflect the new filenames #

 Have Fun!

 Critch :)